AnicetNgrt/flore1/README.md

 Inits the Flipbook:
 - Inits its [material](#flipbook.material) property
 	- Creates the `play` function.
 See [material](#flipbook.material)  for more details.
+-  **About picture conversion:**
+	- Compatible with `.png`, `.jpg`, `.jpeg`, static `.gif`, and `.svg` pictures.
+	- Putting a rgb code that is not part of your picture's color palette is the appropriate way of telling the engine that this picture has no transparency.
+	- Putting the `"AUTO"` value in your `size` argument will resize the picture so it fits within 128x128px.

 ##### - Prototype:
 ```python